-- Function at the professional middle management level in the information technology management field. - Demonstrate effective written communication in an advanced information technology management environment. - Perform critical analysis of complex situations in information technology management and offer and evaluate alternative solutions. - Apply business knowledge, concepts, and frameworks to dynamic situations in information technology management.
+- Function at the professional middle management level in the information technology management field. - Demonstrate effective written communication in an advanced information technology management environment. - Perform critical analysis of complex situations in information technology management and offer and evaluate alternative solutions. - Apply business knowledge, concepts, and frameworks to dynamic situations in information technology management. - Marshal and manage relevant resources in information technology management, particularly in an uncertain global environment. - Integrate, apply, and synthesize knowledge across the functional areas of information technology management. - Demonstrate awareness of and work effectively in a diverse organization as an information technology management specialist. - Recognize, analyze, and confront ethical and social responsibility issues in information technology management.

-- Marshal and manage relevant resources in information technology management particularly in an uncertain global environment. - Integrate, apply, and synthesize knowledge across the functional areas of information technology management. - Demonstrate awareness of and work effectively in a diverse organization as an information technology management specialist. - Recognize, analyze, and confront ethical and social responsibility issues in information technology management.
+ITM 525 Management of Information Technology in Organizations --- --

-ITM 525 Management of Information Technology in Organizations 4 ITM 530 Managing IT Systems Dev in Context of Multiple Stakeholders' Expectations 4 ITM 540 Database and Knowledge-Base Management 4
+- ITM 527 IT Security and Disaster Recovery Management - ITM 540 Database and Knowledge-Base Management